TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 ~~~

 ### Debugging with Pry-byebug
 [Pry](https://github.com/pry/pry) is a Ruby gem that provides you with an interactive [REPL](https://www.rubyguides.com/2018/12/what-is-a-repl-in-ruby/) while your program is running.
 The REPL provided by Pry is very similar to IRB but has added functionality.

-[Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) adds step-by-step debugging and stack navigation to pry.
+The recommended Ruby gem for debugging is [Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) and it includes Pry as a dependency.
+Pry-byebug adds step-by-step debugging and stack navigation.

-Before you can start debugging, you'll first need to install `pry-byebug` by running `gem install pry-byebug`.
+To use Pry-byebug, you'll first need to install it in your terminal by running `gem install pry-byebug`.
 You can then make it available in your program by requiring it at the top of your file with `require 'pry'`.
 Finally, to use Pry-byebug, you just need to call `binding.pry` at any point in your program.

 To follow along with the Pry-byebug examples here, you have two options:
  1. You can open up a new IRB session and type all of the code in there.
 When the code hits the `binding.pry` statement, it will essentially open an IRB session inside of your current IRB session.